tari-labs/tari-university/layer2scaling/layer2scaling-landscape/PITCHME.md

 #####
 ##### Strengths

-- Dash: InstantSend, PrivateSend, Decentralised Governance, Decentralized payment processor
-- BOScoin: integrates masternodes for its smart contracts, masternode governing system
-- Syscoin: decentralized marketplace, facilitate anonymous and instant payments
-- Masternodes are flexible: Compensates for proof of work’s limitations, behaves like beefed-up version proof of stake systems
+- Can sustain and take care of the ecosystem, protect block chains from network attacks
+- Can perform decentralized governance of miners by having the power to reject or orphan blocks
+- Can support decentralized exchanges
+- Can be used to facilitate smart contracts
+- Can facilitate a decentralized marketplace
+- Can compensate PoW's limitations; avoids mining centralization and consumes less energy
-- Masternodes may promise enhanced stability
+- Masternodes promise enhanced stability and network loyalty

 +++